-There are many new and innovative ideas for business that advertising agencies will take advantage of in 2014, like native marketing and the growth of content marketing to name just a couple.
+There are many new and innovative ideas for business that advertising agencies will take advantage of in the new year.

 But with technology dissemination and knowledge sharing occurring at ever-increasing speeds, like the examples above, it’s easy for agencies to forget they (hopefully) already possess a proven, timeless technology at their disposal: genuine interest in their clients’ success.